Categorical models for equivariant classifying spaces: The category

-In this example, $N_* \mathbf{G}$ is the simplicial space, usually denoted $B_*G$, whose geometric realization is the classifying space $BG$.
+In this example, $NG$ is the simplicial space, often denoted $B_*G$, whose geometric realization is the classifying space $BG$.
 Parametrizing with a left $G$-space $Y$ gives a familiar simplicial space $B_*(\ast,G,Y)$ (e.g. \cite[\S7]{MayClass}).
 Write $q\colon E_*G \rtarr B_*G$ for the map

 induced by $G\rtarr\ast$.
 The isomorphism on the right is obvious, but it is in fact an example of an isomorphism of the form $N(\sC/G) \iso (N\sC)/G$, as the following observations make clear.
 Recall the translation category from \myref{elt}.